Graylog2/graylog2-server/UPGRADING.md

 ## Breaking Changes

 - Default value for `data_dir` configuration option has been removed and must be specified in `graylog.conf`.
+- All plugins must be adjusted to work with Graylog 6.x. **Incompatible plugins will break the server startup.**
+  Detailed descriptions about Java API changes below.

 ### Changed default number of process-buffer and output-buffer processors